Board of Directors

 JIM DELANEY is the chairperson of Neumann University’s Board of Trustees.
 He is the founder and former president and CEO of J.G.
 Wentworth & Company.
 Jim volunteers as a lector, bible study leader, and Eucharistic minister at St. John Vianney Parish.
 He earned both a B.S. in accounting and an MBA from St. Joseph’s University, and a master’s degree in taxation from Widener University.
 He resides with his wife, Jacqueline, in Haverford, Pa.

-KEVIN O’MALLEY is a senior federal official working on budget, information technology, and economic development issues in Washington, D.C.
-He supports CAC’s general operations and coordinates the organization’s Major League Baseball ministry program.
+KEVIN O’MALLEY is a senior federal official working on budget and policy issues in Washington, D.C.
+He supports CAC’s operations and coordinates the organization’s Major League Baseball ministry program.
 Kevin earned his B.A. in Communications-Public Relations with a minor in Marketing from the University of Dayton, where he broadcast Dayton Flyers football and basketball and hosted a weekly radio sports show.
 Kevin, his wife Anne, and their six children reside in Northern Virginia.

 Father Tom Barcellona

-FATHER TOM BARCELLONA is a priest of the Camden, N.J.
-Diocese and chaplain for the Philadelphia Eagles football team.
+FATHER TOM BARCELLONA is the pastor of Christ the Redeemer parish in Atco, N.J. in the Camden diocese.
+He is also chaplain for the Philadelphia Eagles football team.

 Linda Del Rio